dev-masih/defgraph/README.md

 :-------------: | :-------------:
 False | True

+## ROUTETYPE
+This extension uses an enum named ROUTETYPE to specify how go is going to move inside the graph with multiple destinations.
+#### **ROUTETYPE.onetime:**
+This option allows the game object to go through destinations one by one and when it arrived at the last destination it will stop.
+#### **ROUTETYPE.shuffle:**
+This option allows the game object to go through destinations in the shuffled order none stop.
+#### **ROUTETYPE.cycle:**
+This option allows the game object to go through destinations one by one and when it arrived at the last destination it will go back to the first one and cycle through all destinations none stop.
+> **Note:** These enums only affect when the game object has more than one destination.

 ## Functions
 These are the list of available functions to use, for better understanding of how this module works, please take a look at project example.